se4ma-uniandes/book/chapter5.md

 # Chapter 5: A GUI is better than two thousand words
-\(By Mario Linares-Vásquez, Mariana Villamizar, Juan Santiago Acevedo, Gustavo Alegría, Sergio Velásquez and Vivian Gómez\)
+\(By Mario Linares-Vásquez, Vivian Gómez, Mariana Villamizar, Juan Santiago Acevedo, Gustavo Alegría, and Sergio Velásquez\)

 ---